dvorakjt/undecorated-di/README.md

 //container-b.ts

 import { ContainerBuilder } from 'undecorated-di';
-import PlaneService from './plane.ts';
+import PlaneService from './plane';
-import ConsoleLoggerService from './console-logger.ts';
+import ConsoleLoggerService from './console-logger';

+/*
-/* Here, we register services as singletons.
-Only one instance of a singleton service is created, per container, even if it was first accessed indirectly by a dependent class.
+  Here, we register services as singletons.
+Only one instance of a singleton service is created per container, even if it was first accessed indirectly by a dependent class.
 */

-const containerB = ContainerBuilder .createContainerBuilder() .registerSingletonService(Plane)
+const containerB = ContainerBuilder .createContainerBuilder() .registerSingletonService(PlaneService)
   .registerSingletonService(ConsoleLoggerService)
   .build();